 Reestablish rules, boundaries, and routines NOW!

-We're the first to admit, summer can make the strictest of households a little lax.
-Whether it's staying up way too late on the weekends, or sleeping in early on the weekdays, playing on our tablets for hours on end, or eating dessert every night, we all indulge in the summertime.
-And there's nothing wrong with that, especially during stressful and uncertain times.
+We're the first to admit that summer can make the strictest of households a little lax.
+Whether it's staying up way too late on the weekends, sleeping in early on the weekdays, playing on our tablets for hours on end, or eating dessert every night, we all indulge in the summertime.
+And there's nothing wrong with that!
 However, when back-to-school time comes around, these little lapses can add up to a huge adjustment and shock for our kids, which isn't fair to them or us.

 In order to give your kids the best opportunity to start the new school year right, make a plan with them to slowly ease them back into a normal schedule.
 Now, nobody needs to be waking up at 6 a.m. or earlier right away!
 But you can make a week-by-week plan to transition into a school routine so that when the first day of school comes, your kids will already be up and focused on choosing their cool new outfit, not yawning and complaining.

 Hopefully, your kids haven't been putting off any summer assignments until the last minute, but now is the time to make sure that all their summer assignments are completed in plenty of time for the new school year.
 If they have been procrastinating, it's better to catch it early while there is still time!
 Make sure you have a talk with your kids to establish a plan for next year and remind them how stressful it is to leave assignments until they are due.
 Remember, once school starts, there's going to be a lot more work, so it's better to start strong than scrambling!